jamesabel/osnap/readme.md

 ## Introduction ##
 `osnap` is a way to deliver self-contained Python applications to end users for Windows and (soon) OSX/MacOS.
 This process is known as 'freezing' and installing.
 Examples include delivering Python applications to Windows PCs (both laptops and desktops), MacBooks, and iMacs.

+This is a brand new tool so it hasn't received use by anyone other than the author yet.
+Let the author (James Abel) know if you have issues.

 ## Related Tools ##